Will I Survive This? Coping Tips for Today

 You Are Not Alone

-You won’t see memes or bumper stickers telling you which people around you have been affected by sibling sexual trauma.
+Few people who have been affected by sibling sexual trauma share openly or advocate publicly.
 But they are there.
 Here are places you can connnect with them.
 You can connect with trained people waiting to help you by clicking on any of the buttons at the top of the page.

-The sooner you can start looking the better, as it can take awhile to get on a therapist’s schedule.
+Professional support is highly recommended to help work through any type of childhood trauma.
+Unfortunately, it can take awhile to find the right therapist and even to book an appointment.
+The sooner you can start looking the better.
 Confronting sibling sexual trauma and moving toward healing is a complicated, long-term journey.
 You may not be ready to share it with your friends or family yet.
 Or you may need more support than they can give.
 Here are tips to help find a therapist.

 Be kind to yourself.
 The burden of dealing with sibling sexual trauma--whether your own, your child’s, or your guilt--is no small matter.
 It is a marathon, not a sprint.
 Give yourself permission to slow down, to cry, to lean on others.
 You need help as much as someone who has serious physical trauma.
 Reaching out for help sooner rather than later can reduce your risk of severe PTSD and can help your decisions and reactions.